evMLP: An Efficient Event-Driven MLP Architecture for Vision: Conclusion

 \section{Conclusion}

 In this paper, we present all-MLP architecture evMLP featuring a simple event-driven local update mechanism.
 We implement evMLP and evaluate its performance on ImageNet classification, demonstrating accuracy comparable to state-of-the-art models.
 Video processing experiments demonstrate that through our proposed event-driven local update mechanism, our evMLP is capable of reducing computational cost without compromising performance by avoiding redundant computations.
 Furthermore, by adjusting the event thresholds, evMLP can balance the model's computational efficiency and accuracy using the event-driven local update mechanism.
 Experiments across multiple video datasets have shown that in stationary camera scenarios, our event-driven local update mechanism achieves the best performance improvements.
+Our work provides a highly efficient solution for real-time vision applications, particularly in surveillance systems where background stability is common.

 { }